pollinico/SAND_opt_nonlinFVDs/README.md

 <img src="./images/2dof_nonlindamp.jpg" alt="2D shear frame retrofitted with nonlinear dampers" width="280">
 The results obtained at the end of the optimization analysis are stored in the folder `res_2dof_Fy_Fd_cdkd`.

-In both cases, the structures are subjected to a seismic groudn excitation defined by the following gound acceleration (El Centro):
+In both cases, the structures are subjected to a seismic ground excitation defined by the following gound acceleration record (El Centro):
 <img src="./images/LA02.png" alt="El Centro gound acceleration record" width="400">